phreeza/manuscript_axon_potentials/doc/manuscript.md

 effect of bifurcations and terminations.
 Scale for C and D is reduced by a factor of 8, indicated by scalebar in their middle.
 The lower row shows responses of a population of 100 randomly branching and terminating axons.
-(**E**) Three sample morphologies are shown to the left of the lower row.
-(**F**) Extracellular waveform in response a spike initiated simultaneously in all axons.
-Spike initiation time indicated by the raster lines at the top.
-(**G**) CSD calculated from the waveforms shown in E. (**H**) Response to spontaneous activity superimposed with a pulse of hightened spike rate.
-Gray lines show activity averaged over 40 trials, while the black lines show the limit of ininitely many trials.
-Example spike times shown by the raster plot at top.  (**I**) CSD calculated from the pulse response in G.](../figs/fig_1.pdf){#fig:simpletree}
+(**E**) Response in a population of randomized morphologies, three of which are shown schematically.
+Activity consists of spontaneous background activity superimposed with a pulse of heightened spike rate.
+Spike rate and example spike times for the three morphologies are shown at the top.
+Gray lines show activity averaged over 40 trials, while the black lines show the limit of infinitely many trials.](../figs/fig_1_nocsd.pdf){#fig:simpletree}

 To characterize the spatiotemporal dynamics of the evoked EFP, the potential was calculated for several locations along the axon trunk.
 Because we first